lokhandemm/PROJECT_14-Video-Background-Remover-Changer/README.md

 ```bash
 python main.py --input input.mp4 --output output.mp4 --background image.jpg
 ```

+I've attached a video as well to see how it works!🙌

 ## 🚀 Roadmap & Future Enhancements
 - 🎭 **More Background Options** – Dynamic effects, AI-generated backgrounds